adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 </p></details>

-To connect using session link:
+To connect to Assurance, we will use the session link:
-1. Copy the session link; you can click the icon of a double overlapping box to the right of the link to copy
+1. Copy the session link; you can click the icon of a double overlapping box to the right of the link to copy it.
     - If using a physical device, it may be helpful to have a way to send this link to the device (ex: Airdrop, email, text, etc.)
-2. Open the sample app and tap the Assurance button
+2. Open Safari (or other web browser).
-3. Paste the Assurance session link copied from step 1 and tap `Connect`
+3. Paste the Assurance session link copied from step 1 into the URL/search text field and enter.
     - If using the simulator, it is possible to enable the paste menu by clicking in the text field twice, with a slight pause between clicks.
+4. A new dialog box should open requesting to open the tutorial app, tap **OK**.
-4. App should open and show the Assurance PIN screen to authenticate the session connection; enter the PIN from the session details and tap `Connect`
+4. App should open and show the Assurance PIN screen to authenticate the session connection; enter the PIN from the session details and tap **Connect**.

 <details>
   <summary> Connecting using QR code </summary><p>